thehuntero/academy-1/README.md

 academy-1
 =========

-First project from Code Academy
+First project from Code Academy.
+Created using Bootstrap.